UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

       .. tab:: LUNARC

          - Everything will work by just loading modules.
-         - Go down to optional
+         - Go down to the other exercises!

       .. tab:: UPPMAX